Your Cart is Empty

 By placing your seats in two blocks with an aisle space, it removes a row or two of seats without anyone realising you have fewer guests than you expected.

-Use bulky or space-taking decor and props to fill in venue gaps
+Use bulky and/or space-taking decor and props to fill in venue gaps

 Not only does it make your event look fantastic, it can also draw your guests' attention away from lower attendance numbers, but it fills in gaping space.